 Can anyone bring a smile to your face and such laughter from an article or radio show?
 Big Money Tony gave me a lift home from work last week.
 As we were talking Bill Simmons podcast from last Thursday was playing in the background.
 My keen sense and "Heroes" like ability to hear something funny within my surrounding area sounded off.

 Bill Simmons was talking with a friend and discussing an interview that occurred in baseball with two Dodger's players.
 One of the players was Manny translating for the player being interviewed.
 After the player spoke in two languages off and on, the two Dodgers laughed and ran off.
 Simmon's commented how funny it is that the interviewer was fooled by two of the dumber players in baseball.
 How often do you do you hear a comment like that?
-Please, visit this website.
+Please, visit best hosting for seo.

 By this time Big Money Tony and I were solely focused on Simmons.
 He had since switched to another topic and with the debates quickly approaching a more timely political focus portion of the show.